openode-io/addons/README.md

 Official addons on [opeNode.io](https://www.openode.io/).

-An addon must be placed in folder (category): category/addon-name.
+An addon must be placed in folder (category): category/addon-name. *category* must only contains alphanumeric characters and dashes (-).
+If the category is not currently created, please propose one in the merge request.
 In the folder, a config.json must be provided, see below.
 Addons are available on opeNode.io.

 # config.json schema